-In November, I customized a yoga retreat in Ubud, Bali as a birthday gift to myself.
-For four days, I went for yoga classes daily at a popular but not-overcommercialized-yet yoga studio: Radiantly Alive.
+In November, I customized my own yoga retreat in Bali as a birthday gift to myself.
+For four days, with my friend, we went for yoga classes daily at a rather popular but not-overcommercialized-yet yoga studio: Radiantly Alive.
 Radiantly Alive has been in Ubud since 2005.
 If you want, you can kinda make it as a base for an affordable yoga retreat – the DIY version, that is.

 From the looks of the entrance, Radiantly Alive looks quite the unassuming yoga place.
-Located along a quiet road, away from the main roads, I wouldn’t have noted its existence if I didn’t know the address!
+Located along a quiet road, away from the main roads, I wouldn’t have noted its existence if I didn’t know the address.

-There’s actually more than one yoga shala inside – but three!
-Radiantly Alive has various classes in a day (check out the schedule at the entrance and online too), plus a good number of enthusiastic yogis joining the classes.
-It also has a team of experienced yoga teachers who each inspired me in their own ways.
+There’s actually more than one yoga shala inside – three in total.
+Radiantly Alive has various classes in a day.
+Check out the schedule at the entrance and their website.
+It also has a good number of enthusiastic yogis joining the classes.
+Radiantly Alive has a team of experienced yoga teachers who each inspired me in their own ways.

 Did I enjoy yoga classes at Radiantly Alive?

-- RA Vinyasa: I went for a few RA Vinyasa classes taught seperately by Paul Hack, Jasmine Danino and also James Mattingley.
-The classes range differently in terms of mood (for example, Paul was determined to have a class dedicated to “Play” and it was fun; James’ class is filled with a zen aura, Jasmine shared about overcoming life’s struggles).
+- RA Vinyasa: I went for a few RA Vinyasa classes taught separately by Paul Hack, Jasmine Danino and also James Mattingley.
+The classes range differently in terms of mood (for example, Paul was determined to have a class dedicated to “Play” and it was fun; James’ class is filled with a zen aura, Jasmine shared about overcoming life’s struggles & obstacles).

 - Restorative: This was such a healing class we took in the evening – very enjoyable!
 We held relaxing stretches long enough to make you doze off.
 To add to the mood, tea-candles were lit around the shala’s window ledges, lights dimmed (was quite paranoid about lizards falling off the ceiling though hahaha).
 Thank you Paul Hack for the amazing workshop!

 There are other classes that Radiantly Alive holds which I didn’t get to try, such as Iyengar Inspired, Fly High Yoga, Yin, Pilates, etc.

 - Not so commercialized: Depending on class and timings, the studio won’t be jam-packed with people.
-At any one time, there’s no more than 30-40 students.
+At any one time, there’re no more than 30-40 students.

 - Good and fun classes of mostly 90min each.
 You’ll sweat A LOT for the classes in Ubud’s weather!

-- The main shala is big and airy with a high ceiling.
+- The main shala at the yoga studio is big and airy with a high ceiling.
 There are 3 shalas in total at Radiantly Alive, including one used for aerial yoga.

 - There’s no aircon and windows will be open and perhaps the fans will be switched on.
 You can hear insects and birds outside at the trees, which make your practice feel more holistic (insects might also fly into the shala).